What is Lasinone?

 Yes, there are very strict dietary restrictions while taking Lasinone,

-primarily involving a low-protein diet that limits the amino acids tyrosine
+low-protein diet that limits the amino acids tyrosine and phenylalanine.

-Fish, Eggs, Dairy products (milk, cheese), Nuts, Seeds, Beans and legumes.
+beef), Fish, Eggs, Dairy products (milk, cheese), Nuts, Seeds, Beans and

 No, pregnant or breastfeeding women should not take Lasinone, as it is not